nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 9.0.0 ###

 This update is very long in the making and I hope it will pay off somehow, hopefully literally.
-A lot things happened in the code that will not be visbile to the end users directly on top of the things that are visble.
+A lot things happened in the code that will not be visbile to the end users directly.

 **Important**: Minimum PHP required for ARVE is now 5.6 you should be a the latest version (PHP 7.4) for [security](https://secure.php.net/supported-versions.php) and speed anyway

+* New: Optional admin bar button to quick access settings.
+Disable it in ARVE settings bothers you.
 * New: Finally the ARVE Gutenberg block is here!
 Its not polished yet and there is still work to be done.
 * New: Added Bitchute
 * New: `av1mp4` shortcode parameter so serve [AV1](https://en.wikipedia.org/wiki/AV1) encoded files best named .av1.mp4 (to be used together with `mp4` or `webm`)
-* Fix: Some issue with
 * Fix: YouTube live links are now working correctly
 * Fix: TED embed url.
 * Fix: Facebook embeds.